sachinira/sdfc-new-contact-to-tilio-sms/README.md

 ### Configuration steps for Twilio account
 1. Create a [Twilio developer account](https://www.twilio.com/).
-2. Create a Twilio project with SMS capabilities.
-3. Obtain the Account SID and Auth Token from the project dashboard.
+2. Obtain the Account SID and Auth Token from the project dashboard.
-4. Obtain the phone number from the project dashboard and set as the value of the `from_mobile` variable in the `Config.toml`.
+3. Obtain the phone number from the project dashboard and set as the value of the `from_mobile` variable in the `Config.toml`.
-5. Give a mobile number where the SMS should be send as the value of the `to_mobile` variable in the `Config.toml`.
+4. Give a mobile number where the SMS should be send as the value of the `to_mobile` variable in the `Config.toml`.
-6. Once you obtained all configurations, Replace relevant places in the `Config.toml` file with your data.
+5. Once you obtained all configurations, Replace relevant places in the `Config.toml` file with your data.

 ## Config.toml
 ```